How do funeral prices compare by state in Australia?

 Direct cremation: $990 (Bereavement Assistance, charitable, means-tested) to $5,355 (T J Scott and Son) Burial (funeral director plus cemetery): $5,005 to $8,500+ (excluding metro cemetery premium)

 VIC has the lowest direct cremation floor in Australia through Bereavement Assistance, a charitable provider.
-But burial costs in Melbourne are among the highest nationally.
-Melbourne metropolitan burial plots run to around $13,028.
+That price is means-tested, so it is not a market floor available to everyone.
+Burial costs in Melbourne, by contrast, are among the highest nationally.

 Data confidence: High.
 Multiple provider price lists available across metro and regional areas.